-Foolish Personalized Portfolios can only be held at Interactive Brokers.
+Foolish Personal Portfolios can only be held at Interactive Brokers.
 You will need to transfer your account to IB before we can start managing it for you.
 However, in most cases, you can simply transfer your current securities into the Fool Wealth managed account without liquidating them first.
 If you have questions about which securities can and can’t be transferred, give us a call at 844-408-4391 and our team of experts can guide you through the process.

-Once you have approved an allocation for your Personalized Portfolio, you will be directed to open a new account with our custodian brokerage, Interactive Brokers.
+Once you have approved an allocation for your Personal Portfolio, you will be directed to open a new account with our custodian brokerage, Interactive Brokers.
 It is important that you do this through our portal, not simply by visiting Interactive Brokers as a regular retail customer.
 In most cases, assets within a brokerage account can be transferred very simply using what is called the Automated Customer Account Transfer System (ACATS).

 This is just a fancy way of letting Interactive Brokers know that you have an existing account at another institution.
-IB will then facilitate moving the assets from your former broker to your new Personalized Portfolio.
+IB will then facilitate moving the assets from your former broker to your new Personal Portfolio.
 Once your account is fully funded, the Motley Fool Wealth Management team will then do all of the trading and balancing required to deploy our recommendations across your account.